kevinnivek/encrypted-web-shell/README.md

 ## Adjusting the encryption

-You can learn more about utilizing PHP's mcrypt library, as well as the different options you can utilize to encrypt your code here : http://php.net/manual/en/book.mcrypt.php
+You can learn more about utilizing PHP's OpenSSL library, as well as the different options you can utilize to encrypt your code here : https://www.php.net/manual/en/book.openssl.php